Artikash/Textractor/README.md

 ## Project Architecture

-The host (see GUI/host folder) injects texthook.dll (created from the texthook folder) into the target process and connects to it via 2 pipe files.<br>
-Host writes to hostPipe, texthook writes to hookPipe.<br>
-texthook waits for the pipe to be connected, then injects a few instructions into any text outputting functions (e.g. TextOut, GetGlyphOutline) that cause their input to be sent through the pipe.<br>
+The host injects texthook into the target process and connects to it via 2 pipe files. texthook waits for the pipe to be connected, then injects a few instructions into any text outputting functions (e.g. TextOut, GetGlyphOutline) that cause their input to be sent through the pipe.<br>
 Additional information about hooks is exchanged via shared memory.<br>
 The text that the host receives through the pipe is then processed a little before being dispatched back to the GUI.<br>